 Aren’t all pawnbrokers the same?
 I’ll just go to the nearest one…

 Stop right there!
 All pawnbrokers are not the same, and there can a massive difference in the cost of borrowing money from one compared with another.
 For the sake of Treating Customers Fairly, it is important to spell out just how much difference an apparently small variation in interest rates can make.
-Many pawnbrokers around the UK charge around 9% per month or more, while if you make a little effort you can find pawnbrokers who will charge under 7% per month or even lower.
+Many pawnbrokers around the UK charge around 9.9% per month for most of their loans, while if you make a little effort you can find pawnbrokers who will charge 7.5% per month or even less.
 You might think “That’s only 2% difference, it’s not worth shopping around” but that is an expensive mathematical mistake!
-In this example, one pawnbroker is in fact charging 28.5% more than the other!
-We know that some customers struggle to understand percentages so, in other words, you may well pay over a quarter as much again at one pawnbroker for the same loan as you might at a competitor!
+In this example, the more expensive pawnbroker is in fact charging nearly a third more than the other!
+We know that some customers struggle to understand percentages so, in other words, you may well pay nearly a third as much again at one pawnbroker for the same loan as you might at a competitor!
 Our own interest rates are shown clearly if you click here for our main pawnbroking page.
 You should compare them with others to ensure that you get the lowest rate that you can for your specific loan.
 The Representative APRs will give you some indication of any comparison, but it may be more directly relevant to look at the specific rates you would be asked to pay for your size of loan.
 If the interest rates aren’t shown clearly on a competitor’s website or in-store, why is that?

 You will also find that different pawnbrokers will also offer very different loan amounts against your jewellery or watches.
 Those who do not have a strong retail department in a high street location, or who perhaps sell unredeemed goods at auction, usually have to base their loan prices on lower market values as a result.
 However, where the pawnbroker is a strong retailer, you may well find that you are able to borrow more when you need it.
 Never borrow more than you need, though.